JPMorgan loan growth drive leads to BofA territory

-CHARLOTTE, N.C., Aug 17 (Reuters) - JPMorgan Chase & Co this week added a team of commercial bankers in Charlotte, North Carolina, the hometown of its rival Bank of America Corp, as it seeks growth in territory where it doesn’t have branches.
+CHARLOTTE, North Carolina (Reuters) - JPMorgan Chase & Co (JPM.N) this week added a team of commercial bankers in Charlotte, North Carolina, the hometown of its rival Bank of America Corp (BAC.N), as it seeks growth in territory where it doesn’t have branches.

 Commercial banking isn’t the biggest revenue generator for JPMorgan, but it is an increasingly important source of earnings growth for the largest U.S. bank, as companies expand their borrowing at a rapid clip.